 Abiquiú Studio Tours

-On Abiquiú Studio Tours, guests visit a variety of art studios in the Abiquiú area.
+The Abiquiú Studio Tour occurs every year in early October, where guests visit a variety of art studios in the Abiquiú area.
 Meet the artists, view their artwork and creative spaces and support the thriving artists' colony.
-Private and small group tours are available according to the schedules of guests and artists.
-We begin the tour from the Abiquiú Lake Vacations properties.
-Email for more information.
+Additionally, for guests staying at an Abiquiu Lake Vacations property, we can help you arrange private visits to local studios year-round.
+Request information with your reservation.

 Abiquiú Home and Studio Tour

 No trip to Abiquiú is complete without visiting the home and studio of Georgia O'Keeffe, the world's most famous female painter.
 The Home and Studio Tour meets at the Georgia O'Keeffe Tour Office in downtown Abiquiú.
 Drive time is about twenty minutes.

 "Well!
 Well!
 Well!...
 This is wonderful.
 No one told me it was like this," said Georgia O'Keeffe upon her New Mexico arrival.
 Now it's your chance to see the scenery that so inspired one of our greatest artists.
 Tours of the vistas immortalized in Georgia O'Keeffe's stunning paintings are held at Ghost Ranch.

 Abiquiu Lake is a 5,200-surface-acre reservoir that is surrounded by million-year-old red rocks and Cerro Pedernal.
 The lake is peaceful, calm and beautiful and offers some of the finest fishing in northern New Mexico.
 Reptile fossils 200 million years old have been found in the area.
 Make sure you stop by the Abiquiú Dam and check that out, too.